-2.2 Having regard to the considerations above, the Authority considers that the Parking SPD is unlikely to have any significant environmental effects and therefore does not require a Strategic Environmental Assessment.
+- 2.2 Having regard to the considerations above, the Authority considers that the Parking SPD is unlikely to have any significant environmental effects and therefore does not require a Strategic Environmental Assessment. - 2.3 This determination was made on 31 March 2021.